 - Ambient noise or distractions in the room, including TVs, tablets and phones

 - The actions/attention of others around them (e.g. parents eating at the table together vs. doing chores and moving around)

 3. Fast/Processed Foods

 No discussion of environmental influences on picky eating would be complete without a mention of fast and processed foods.
-Although convenient, these foods are often loaded with sugar, sodium and fat—even in the so-called “healthy” options.
+Although convenient, these foods are often loaded with sugar, sodium and fat—even so-called “healthy” options.

 As a case in point, academic researchers assessed the nutritional quality of 1,146 combinations of kids meals from 10 of the biggest fast food chains in the country.
 The results found that only 3% of all investigated kids meals met the recommended kid nutrition guidelines set out in the National School Lunch Program (NSLP)!